pencer-io/pencer-io.github.io/_posts/2021-03-20-ctf-thm-gatekeeper.md

 ![gatekeeper](/assets/images/2021-03-20-11-40-39.png)

 Gatekeeper is rated as a medium difficulty room on TryHackMe.
 We start by finding something responding on an unusual port.
 Further investigation reveals an SMB share which we gain access to and download an executable.
 This turns out to be vulnerable to a buffer overflow, which we eventually use to exploit the version running on the target machine.
-On the target we find Firefox credentials that we retrieve, and then use with Impacket to gain a system level command shell. he same technique for each so I just run through it twice.
+On the target we find Firefox credentials that we retrieve, and then use with Impacket to gain a system level command shell.

 <!--more-->
 Skills required are a basic understanding of the tools and techniques needed to debug an application.
 Skills learned are a better understanding of EIP, ESP and other registers that we can use to help us develop an exploit in Python.
 We also see how to use PSExec from Kali to remotely execute commands on Windows.